ITbrandon/Git-Merge-Conflict-cpnt201-a2/README.md

 # Git-Merge-Conflict-cpnt201-a2

-# In moonlit yells, shadows sings,
+# In moonlit yodels, shadows kissed,

 # A serenade of twilight's trance.